2012 Formula One World Championship

-Sebastian Vettel became a three-time World Champion with Red Bull Racing.
+Reigning Champion Sebastian Vettel became a three-time World Champion with Red Bull Racing.

-Fernando Alonso, driving for Ferrari, finished runner-up, three points behind Vettel.
+Two-time Champion Fernando Alonso, driving for Ferrari, finished runner-up, three points behind Vettel.

-Kimi Räikkönen (pictured in 2013) finished the season in third place on his return to F1, driving for Lotus.
+2007 Champion Kimi Räikkönen (pictured in 2013) finished the season in third place on his return to F1, driving for Lotus.

-The Red Bull RB8 was entered by defending World Constructors' Champion Red Bull, and won the 2012 World Constructors' Championship.

 The 2012 FIA Formula One World Championship was the 66th season of FIA Formula One motor racing.
 It featured the 63rd FIA Formula One World Championship, a motor racing series for Formula One cars, recognised by the Fédération Internationale de l'Automobile (FIA) – the governing body of motorsport – as the highest class of competition for open-wheel racing cars.
 The championship was contested over twenty rounds, which started in Australia on 18 March and ended in Brazil on 25 November.
 The 2012 season saw the return of the United States Grand Prix, which was held at the Circuit of the Americas, a purpose-built circuit in Austin, Texas.
 After being cancelled in 2011 due to civil protests, the Bahrain Grand Prix also returned to the calendar.

 The early season was tumultuous, with seven different drivers winning the first seven races of the championship; a record for the series.
 It was not until the European Grand Prix in June that a driver, Ferrari's Fernando Alonso, won his second race of the year, and with it, emerged as a championship contender.
 Alonso maintained his hold on the championship lead for the next seven races, taking his third win in Germany and finishing on the podium in the United Kingdom, Italy and Singapore.
 However, costly first-lap retirements in Belgium and Japan allowed his rivals to catch up, and defending World Champion Sebastian Vettel – like Alonso, a two-time title winner – took the lead in the sixteenth race of the season.
 Vettel, too, encountered difficulties throughout the season; contact with a backmarker left him to finish outside the points in Malaysia, while alternator failures at the European and Italian Grands Prix cost him valuable points and exclusion from qualifying in Abu Dhabi led him to start from the pit lane.
 Vettel entered the final race of the season with a thirteen-point lead over Alonso.
 Alonso needed a podium finish to stand any chance of becoming World Drivers' Champion, but in a race of attrition that finished under the safety car, Vettel finished in sixth place, scoring enough points to win his third consecutive championship, becoming just the third driver in the sport's sixty-three-year history to do so.
 In the World Constructors' Championship, Red Bull Racing secured their third consecutive title when Sebastian Vettel finished second at the United States Grand Prix.